vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 # Troubleshooting Guide
 If any error happens, please follow the steps below to locate the possible causes.

-## Locate The Makefile Folder
+## Locate The Conf.py Folder
 1. Open Integrated Terminal in Visual Studio Code code by clicking "View | Integrated Terminal".
-1. If you have `.vscode/settings.json` in the workspace, find the value of `restructuredtext.makefilePath` setting.
+1. If you have `.vscode/settings.json` in the workspace, find the value of `restructuredtext.confPath` setting.
 Assume its value is `src`, execute `cd src` at terminal to switch to the folder.

-## Test The Make Process
-Execute `make html` at terminal and see its output.

-If the error indicates `make is not recognized` (or similar), then
-* You forgot to generate a makefile,
-* You forgot to set `restructuredtext.makefilePath`,
-* Or your `restructuredtext.makefilePath` value is wrong.

-If there are Sphinx errors, refer to Sphinx documentation.

 ## Test The Generated HTML files
 When the make process succeeds, the generated HTML pages should present in `_build/html`.

 If you cannot find this folder or the extension indicates it cannot find certain HTML page, then the make process might generate them at another location.
 You have to set `restructuredtext.builtDocumentationPath`.

-# Extra Notes
-If your Python environment is special, and `sphinx-build` cannot be run directly, you might set `SPHINXBUILD` environment to the equivalent command.